lewie9021/appdriver-docs/docs/api/element/element.md

 ---
-id: intro
+id: element
-title: Element
+title: element(matcher, options)
-sidebar_label: Introduction
+sidebar_label: element(matcher, options)
 ---

-An Element provides a scoped way of interacting with the application.
-You will need to use a [Matcher](../matchers/intro.md) to define how an element is located.
+Locate an Element using a [Matcher](../matchers/intro.md).
 The most common is `by.label` which attempts to find by accessibility label.

 #### Parameters